That's a great question!

 In Scurri we prioritise cases based on the severity and the business impact.

-Below is an outline of the process on how Scurri prioritises tickets.
+Below is an outline of the process of how Scurri prioritises tickets.

-Once a ticket is logged our Customer Support Team reviews your request and immediately classifies the request.
+Once a ticket is logged our Customer Support Team reviews your request and immediately classifies it.

 |Priority level||Type of issue||Example|

 |Urgent||Critical service issue affecting all users.
 Service unavailable or unusable with no workaround.

 |High||Product does not work as expected, with no feasible workaround.||A user is unable to access the Scurri app and is receiving a 500 Error page.|

 |Normal||Product does not work as expected but a workaround is available.||Unable to retrieve tracking data from Scurri.|

 |Low||Product does not work as desired, but functions (a workaround is not necessary).||A user is observing a slowdown in the printing of labels.|